-According to a recent study, more than 30 million Americans who own life insurance policies don’t have enough coverage.
-While the average shortfall in coverage is around $225,000—it’s even greater for high income earners.1
+According to a recent study, more than 50% of American adults report owning life insurance, and 41% of adults—both insured and uninsured—say they don’t have sufficient life insurance coverage.
+While the average shortfall in coverage is around $225,000— it’s even greater for high income earners.1

 Why such a large coverage gap?
 Often, it’s because people tend to treat life insurance as a ‘check the box’ task.
 They’ll buy a $500,000 policy when they’re younger (figuring it’s more than enough coverage to replace lost income), and then put it aside and forget about it.